c-consalpa/JavaEE/Spring_ChadDarby/SpringStart/springStart.md

     ```

 #Bean Scopes
-- singleton - a single shared instance of the bean
+- singleton (default scope) - a single shared instance of the bean
 - prototype - a new object is created for each request
 - request
 - session